Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Results

 In this section, we report the outcomes of the PSF benchmarking analysis detailed in Section \ref{sec:datacleaning}.
 The comprehensive PSF model fidelity analysis is presented in Section \ref{subsec:fidelityresults}, and the assessment of the computational efficiency of the different PSF fitters is presented in Section \ref{subsec:speedTests}.

-We note that \texttt{ShOpt} was run in \texttt{PCA} mode throughout, with an optimal number of \texttt{PCA} terms established through direct experimentation.
-We found that the alternative, \texttt{Autoencoder} mode, took longer to run without enhancing the PSF model quality.
+We note that \texttt{ShOpt} was run in \texttt{smoothing} mode throughout.
+We found that \texttt{PCA} mode and \texttt{Autoencoder} mode added additional complexity to the PSF fitting process that resulted in poorer fits.
 Appendix \ref{configs} contains representative configuration files supplied to each PSF fitter.